 Nassau County, Florida (the "County") is a political subdivision of the State of Florida.
 It is governed by an elected Board of County Commissioners (the "Board").
-The Tax Collector is an elected constitutional officer of the County pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
-The Tax Collector is an integral part of Nassau County, which is the primary government for financial reporting purposes.
-The Florida Department of Revenue approves the Tax Collector's total operating budget, the Tax Collector is responsible for the administration and operation of the Tax Collector's office, and the Tax Collector's special purpose financial statements do not include the financial statements of the Board or the other Constitutional Officers of the County.
+The Property Appraiser is an elected constitutional officer of the County, pursuant to the Constitution of the State of Florida, Article VIII, Section 1(d).
+There were no component units related to the Property Appraiser.
+The Property Appraiser is an integral part of Nassau County, which is the primary government for financial reporting purposes.
+The Florida Department of Revenue approves the Property Appraiser's total operating budget, the Property Appraiser is responsible for the administration and operation of the Property Appraiser's office, and the Property Appraiser's financial statements do not include the financial statements of the Board or the other Constitutional Officers of Nassau County, Florida.